Spay/Neuter Center: Services & Fees

 The Humane Society of Northeast Georgia's Spay/Neuter Center is open Monday-Thursday, and provides low-cost, high-quality surgery for all pet owners with no residency restrictions.

-Click HERE for information on our low-cost Spay/Neuter Transport
+Click HERE for information on our low-cost Spay/Neuter Transport options

 ADDITIONAL WELLNESS SERVICES